mdqst/petra-wallet/SECURITY.md

 ## **Report Details**
 - Summary of the issue
-- Does this relate the definition of a critical issue as defined above?
+- Does this relate to the definition of a critical issue as defined above?
 Which point?
 - Clear and complete steps to repro the issue
 - If applicable, proposed solution

 ## **Payment of Bug Bounties**

-- Bounties are currently awarded on a rolling/weekly basis and paid out within 30 days upon receipt successful KYC and payment contract.
+- Bounties are currently awarded on a rolling/weekly basis and paid out within 30 days upon receipt of successful KYC and payment contract.
 - The APT/USD conversion rate used for payments is the market price of APT (denominated in USD) at 11:59 PM PST the day that both KYC and the payment contract are completed.
 - The reference for this price is the Closing Price given by Coingecko.com on that date given here: [https://www.coingecko.com/en/coins/aptos/historical_data#panel](https://www.coingecko.com/en/coins/aptos/historical_data#panel)
 - Bug bounties that are paid out in APT are locked to the account provided by the reporter with a lockup expiring 12 months from the date of the delivery of APT.